 Foley catheter

 A thin tube (catheter) is inserted through your cervix.
 The balloon-tip of the catheter is slowly inflated with water to put pressure on your cervix and help get your labour started.
 The other end of the tube is pulled tight and taped to your leg while is the catheter is in place.
 It can be uncomfortable but is usually not painful.
-Women who have had a previous caesarean section can be induced safely with this method.
+Foley catheters are a safe way to induce labour if you have had a previous cesarean section.

 You will usually go home after these methods are started (with directions on when to return to hospital).
 However you may need to stay in hospital if the baby needs more regular monitoring or if there are other medical concerns.